Living Trusts For The Texas Homestead

 by David J. Willis J.D., LL.M.

-There are many different types of trusts involving land.
-This article discusses revocable living trusts for the homestead that are designed mainly to avoid probate as to the home and certain personal property following death of the trustor.
 Living trusts for the homestead should be distinguished from other kinds of land trusts—for example, trusts that are intended to hold investment property or trusts that seek transactional anonymity for the principal.
-Such trusts have fundamentally different objectives.

-A probate-avoiding living trust that includes the homestead should be considered (along with a pour-over will) as part of most middle-class estate plans.
+A probate-avoiding revocable living trust that includes the homestead should be considered (along with a pour-over will) as part of most middle-class estate plans.
 Creating a qualifying trust that complies with Prop.
 Code Sec.
 41.0021 and Tax Code Sec.
 11.13 also serves to preserve the property tax benefits of the homestead.
 More on this below.

-ESTABLISHING THE LIVING TRUST
+ESTABLISHING A LIVING TRUST

-Living Trust Agreement
+The Trust Agreement

 The trust agreement should state the trust’s purpose in general terms along the following lines: “to hold, preserve, maintain, and distribute the Trust Property for the benefit of the Beneficiaries, including but not limited to payment of expenses for their respective health, education, maintenance, and support as the Trustee, acting in his or her sole discretion, deems reasonable, prudent, and necessary.”
 Texas law confers wide powers upon a trustee including selling and purchasing trust property but imposes a fiduciary duty in the management of the trust and its assets.